maihd/vectormath/README.md

 Language bindings only prefer transpiling language like Haxe (maybe only), that use C++ code to compile, which may using the advantages of inlining optimization.
 Other languages may need FFI, C ABI to call functions (not inlining), so other languages you should use the libraries written specifily for thoses languages.
 (Like Zig have zmath, Odin have native support for vector/matrix types)
 - Haxe Reflaxe.CPP (bindgen with nodejs script)
+- Carbon was said that can include C++ header without changing the source code.
+No experiment yet.

 ## FAQs
 - Why another math library?
 I'm a big fan of The-Forge renderer, when I read the source, discovered Sony's Math library.
 But the Sony's Math was support C++ only, then I write a port to support both C and C++ for learning purposes.